 Determining where a client experienced asbestos exposure is another vital piece in case evaluation.
 Often, clients know exactly when, where and what type of asbestos exposure they had.
 Evidence comes from employment records and coworker testimony.
 Individual products containing asbestos are identified and the manufacturers are known.

 Other clients have a difficult time establishing where they suffered exposure and from what products.
-Many workers were worked on multiple worksites and with many different asbestos-containing materials.
+Many people worked multiple jobs where they may have been exposed to asbestos-containing materials.
 Not knowing specific details is challenging for lawyers doing a case evaluation.
 Most experienced law firms have databases or access to records establishing sites and products made from asbestos.

 Evaluating Negligence in Asbestos-Related Cases